-N.B.
-Centrifugal pumps are widely used in agriculture and are a good example of the rotodynamic pump group.
-However, for small systems requiring pump discharges of less than 2 liters per second, positive displacement pumps can be used under certain conditions.
-In irrigation terms, a pumping rate of 2 L/s is a very low flow and would be applicable to nurseries with misting jets, vegetable growers using drip irrigation, and domestic irrigation situations.

 Solar pump

 Solar pump is a pump powered by a solar/ sun light to lift water beneath the ground surface for different purposes.
 It is environmentally friendly and more reliable alternative to use for farmers in irrigation, which provides free energy once an initial investment is made.
 This is an appropriate business models that can boost micro irrigation development, reducing cost of fuel, and manage natural resources more sustainably.
 Women farmers can also generate income by providing an opportunity to earn extra income by supplying water to neighbors, by charging mobile phones and bulbs with the power generated by solar pump.
 With no fuel inputs and simple operation, solar powered irrigation systems are cleaner and more reliable alternative for farmers in the present state of energy crisis.
 The solar pump unit includes solar panels, a battery pack with current regulator unit for energy storage, and an electric motor linked to the water pump and on some other pumps, the electrical energy will be converted directly to reciprocating mechanical energy and that will be connected to the pump.
 To irrigate effectively, water needs to be stored in a water reservoir or tank and connected to a low-pressure pipe system or drip system.